≡ Menu

 What rate (or price) can I qualify for?

-Now as you can see, there are a variety of factors that can come into play when trying to determine what kind of “rate” that you might be able to qualify for.
-Which is why, it’s pretty much impossible to know for sure what kind of “rate” you might be able to qualify for without first speaking with you for a few minutes.
+As you can see, various factors can come into play when determining what kind of “rate” you might qualify for.
+This is why it’s impossible to know for sure without first speaking with you for a few minutes.

-There are a few “assumptions” that we can make about individuals who are applying for a traditional term or whole life insurance policy after they have been diagnosed with Hemophilia that will generally hold true.
+We can make a few “assumptions” about individuals applying for a traditional term or whole life insurance policy after they have been diagnosed with Hemophilia that will generally hold true.
 For example, regardless of how “mild” your Hemophilia may be, it’s safe that most individuals will be considered a “higher-risk” applicant!
-Which means that you’re going to want to make sure you know “which” life insurance companies offer the best pricing for “higher-risk” applicants prior to applying for coverage.
+This means that you will want to make sure you know “which” life insurance companies offer the best pricing for “higher-risk” applicants before applying for coverage.

 It’s also…

-Pretty safe to assume that if you are someone that seems to be routinely suffering from some of the more “serious” complications of Hemophilia such as internal bleeding or bleeding on the brain that most list insurance companies aren’t going to be willing to approve you for a “traditional” life insurance policy which means that you may need to consider taking a look at some “alternative” products such as a Guaranteed Issue Life Insurance Policy or an Accidental Death policy.
+Pretty safe to assume that if you are someone who seems to be routinely suffering from some of the more “serious” complications of Hemophilia, such as internal bleeding or bleeding on the brain, most list insurance companies aren’t going to be willing to approve you for a “traditional” life insurance policy which means that you may need to consider taking a look at some “alternative” products such as a Guaranteed Issue Life Insurance Policy or an Accidental Death policy.

 The good news is…